Ramprasad4121/anemia-ai-backend/README.md

 ---
 ## Note:  This project is under active development. models are not fully reliable yet.
 Do not consider current predictions for clinical use.

-## Note: if you face any issues while local set-up , reach me out @ ramprasadgoud34@gmail.com
+## Note: if you face any issues while local set-up , reach  out @ ramprasadgoud34@gmail.com

 ##  Project Structure